Safer Recruitment Policy

-The aims of the Safer Recruitment policy is to help deter, reject or identify people who might abuse pupils or are otherwise unsuited to working with them by having appropriate procedures for appointing staff.
+The aim of the policy is to help deter, reject or identify people who might abuse pupils or are otherwise unsuited to working with them by having appropriate procedures for appointing staff.

 • to ensure that the best possible staff are recruited on the basis of their merits, abilities and suitability for the position;